anysphere/priompt/README.md

 # Priompt

-Priompt (_priority + prompt_) is a JSX-based prompting library where priorities dictate what to include in the context window.
+Priompt (_priority + prompt_) is a JSX-based prompting library.
+It uses priorities to decide what to include in the context window.

 Priompt is an attempt at a _prompt design_ library, inspired by web design libraries like React.
 Read more about the motivation [here](https://arvid.xyz/prompt-design).